adambard/learnxinyminutes-docs/ansible.html.markdown

 * It executes 'as is' - other tools (salt, puppet, chef - might execute in different scenario than you would expect)
 * Documentation is at the world-class standard!
-* The community (github, stackOverflow) would help you very fast.
 * Writing your own modules and extensions is fairly easy.
 * Ansible AWX is the open source version of Ansible Tower we have been waiting for, which provides an excellent UI.